Cardiff Metropolitan University: Cardiff School of Sport and Health Sciences

 The School of Sport is based at the Cyncoed Campus, Cardiff.

 The National Indoor Athletics Centre is an indoor athletics centre housed at the university's Cyncoed campus and was opened in January 2000 by Colin Jackson.
 The centre offers multi-sport provision and includes a sports injuries clinic and biomechanics laboratory.
 It is the only designated 'High Performance Centre' in Wales.

 Cardiff School of Technologies

-The Cardiff School of Technologies was created in 2018 and intends to work closely with employers across the tech industry to be at the cutting edge of meeting both student demand and employer need in a sector with an increasing number of highly-paid graduate level careers.
+The Cardiff School of Technologies was created in 2018.

 Research & Enterprise Centres

 Cardiff Metropolitan University's research includes a number of research centres, offering applied research and consultancy to business and industry, and to local and national government across the UK and abroad.
 This includes the ZERO2FIVE Food Industry Centre and the National Centre for Product Design & Development Research (PDR).